-How One Machinist Started Big and Went Micro
+How One Machinist Started Big in CNC Metal Machining and Went Micro

 In this micro-world, achieving tight tolerances and deburring might seem like the biggest challenges when transitioning from cutting large parts to cutting parts that are very small.
 However, here in the Metal Cutting shop, I quickly learned we had our own “secrets” that enable us to hold very tight tolerances and make deburring easier than I could have imagined, coming from a world of large parts.